Jamnagar: Geography

 Khijadia Bird Sanctuary, located 10 km northeast of Jamnagar, was established 6 November 1982.
 It features a seasonal freshwater shallow lake, inter-tidal mudflats, creeks, saltpans, saline land, and mangrove scrub.
-The place is a known breeding ground of the great crested grebe, the little grebe, purple moorhen, coot, black-winged stilt, and pheasant-tailed jiacana.
-Raptors, including harriers, eagles, hawks, and falcons also live here.
-The sanctuary also shelters migratory birds such as swallows, martins, wagtails, and waterfowl.
+The place is a known breeding ground of the Great Crested Grebe, the Little Grebe, Purple Moorhen, Coot, Black-winged Stilt, and Pheasant-tailed Jacana.
+Raptors, including Harriers, Eagles, Hawks, and Falcons also live here.
+The sanctuary also shelters migratory birds such as Swallows, Martins, Wagtails, and Waterfowl.

 Jamnagar has huge reserves of bauxite, with its mines contributing 95% of the total production in the state.